 1. All drill areas are indoors at the Ocean Center.
 These can best be seen on the event website.
-The general drill area dimensions and surroundings for each area are as follows:
+The general drill area dimensions and surroundings for each area are expected to be as follows:

-≻ All Inspections (all levels & all divisions) (standard height ceiling - low pile carpet) ≻ Open Level Color Guard SEE FLOOR (ballroom low-pile carpet - high ceiling) Armed Regulation Drill DIAGRAM (high ceiling - concrete floor) Armed Team Exhibition FOR EXACT (high ceiling - concrete floor) (high ceiling - concrete floor) Unarmed Team Exhibition (high ceiling - concrete floor) ≻ Armed Solo & Dual Exhibition (high ceiling - concrete floor) \succ Unarmed Dual Exhibition TYPE (high ceiling - concrete floor)
+7 All Inspections (all levels & all divisions) (standard height ceiling - low pile carpet) 7 Open Level Color Guard SEE FLOOR DIAGRAM (ballroom low-pile carpet - high ceiling) 7 Armed Regulation Drill TOD THE OF STEEDS AND (high ceiling - concrete floor) 7 Unarmed Regulation Drill EV OOD EVIDE l(hiah ceilina - concrete floor) / Armed Leam Exhibition Unarmed Team Exhibition Armed Solo & Dual Exhibition 7 Unarmed Dual Exhibition (high ceiling - concrete floor)

 - 2. Drill areas use blue fluorescent tape connected to 20" blue traffic pylons set on the floor and the natural existing walls.
 All drill areas use entrance/exit points clearly identified on the floor diagram online.
 This point will vary depending on the drill area (see maps) but all points are 25' across with the exception of Inspection, Color Guard areas & Solo/Dual areas which are smaller and diagrammed specifically.
 This is the only point where a team may enter/exit a drill area (don't ask for an exception). - 3.
 Head Judge placements are denoted by an ORANGE cone with a yellow "X" to allow your commander to find this spot easier at a distance.
 These HJ cones are ALWAYS located at the EXACT half-way mark of the entire side measurement. - 4.
 Boundary violations are penalized when a cadet or his/her clothing comes in contact with any part of the boundary tape or the support cones when properly set.
-Should the boundary tape or cones become dislodged, a violation will occur when a cadet crosses the point where the tape/cone should have been were it not displaced.
-These have been INCREASED beginning in 2023. - 5.
+Should the boundary tape or cones become dislodged, a violation will occur when a cadet crosses the point where the tape/cone should have been were it not displaced. - 5.
 Teams should be aware that each drill area maintains 4-6 judge's chairs placed against the boundary tape inside the drill area.
 If you believe they could hinder your team's performance, you may remove these chairs BUT you must replace these chairs immediately following your performance or face the wrath of the judges!